Toward Clinically Explainable AI for Medical Diagnosis: A Foundation Model with Human-Compatible Reasoning via Reinforcement Learning: Methodology

-${\rm N}_{coo}$ function counts the number of coordinates presented in the reasoning process. $\phi$ is the deviation control parameter, and we set it to -0.2, which means that if the coordinate is beyond the range of the X-ray image then we set a penalty.
+${\rm N}_{coo}$ function counts the number of coordinates presented in the reasoning process. $\phi$ is the deviation control parameter, and we set it to -0.2, which means that we set a penalty if the coordinate is beyond the range of the CXR image.
 The format score indicates if the model response followed the predefined format, i.e., the thinking process in the ``<think>...</think>'' tag and the final result in ``\textbackslash boxed\{\}'' tag, given by:

-Finallly, the final reward is formally as: $r_i=(1-\lambda)r_{ans,i}+\lambda r_{fom,i}+r_{coo,i}$.
+Finallly, the final reward is formally as: $r_i=(1-\lambda)r_{a,i}+\lambda r_{f,i}+r_{g,i}$.
 The $\lambda$ is set to 0.1 as the default.